 This is First Selectman Vicki Tesoro with an important storm update:

-We will reopen closed Town facilities as soon as it is safe to do so.
+I’m requesting that everyone follow these restrictions and guidelines to protect your safety.
+We will reopen these Town facilities as soon as it is safe to do so.

 Please be careful and stay safe.

 Thanks for listening.